 He has been working closely for about 16 years with the Malaria Research and Training Centre (MRTC) in Bamako, Mali (Pr Ogobara Doumbo), and he currently leads the Epidemic Dynamics and Territory research axis within the UMR912.
 He is also responsible for a Master’s degree in Public Health, Societies, Developments (Aix Marseille University, distance learning), with nearly 60 students per year, and is a PhD supervisor for doctoral students from many countries (Mali , Burkina Faso, Senegal, Togo), in collaboration with local research partners.

 MARC LESCAUDRON is currently evaluator and trainer within Prospective & Cooperation.
-He was programme manager of abilities reinforcement of local actors in Western Africa, in the Mediterranean and in Latin America for 14 years.
+He managed capacity building programmes for local actors in Western Africa, in the Mediterranean and in Latin America during 14 years.
 Within this context, he was in charge of feasibility studies, programmes’ conception and supervision.

-He has a D.E.A in International Relations History from Sorbonne and the Universidade Federal da Bahia (Brazil), a Masters’ Degree in Organisations of Development’s Sociology in the IEDES (Institute for the Study of Economic and Social Development of the University of Paris 1 Sorbonne) and a Master’s Degree in Humanitarian Action and Law from Aix-Marseilles-University, lecturer in the Sorbonne- IEDES and in the Université d’Aix-Marseille since, he practices the principles of the active pedagogy and masters the tools of the participative institutional analysis.
+He has a Masters’ Degree in International Relations History from the Sorbonne and the Universidade Federal da Bahia (Brazil), a Masters’ Degree in Organisations of Development’s Sociology from the IEDES (Institute for the Study of Economic and Social Development of the University of Paris 1 Sorbonne) and a Master’s Degree in Humanitarian Action and Law from Aix-Marseilles-University.

 Finally, he sponsored and led evaluations for several NGO (Non-Governmental Organization) and international organisations in Africa, in the Mediterranean and Asia.